gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 [Read about why quantity of practice is overrated][quantity].

-## How Long To Study For The Lsat
+## How Long To Study For The LSAT

 How long you need to study for will depend on how much growth you want.
-The chart below gives very rough estimates.
+This chart gives very rough estimates:

-Score Growth | Time Required
+Score Growth | Estimated Time
 --|--
 +1 to +3 | 6 weeks
 +4 to +6 | 12 weeks